krishnaGanjikunta/HtmlChecking/README.md

 # HtmlChecking
-Learning the thing in the Github
+Learning the thing in the Github to seck of new one